 Trusted and used by military servicemen, the SUUNTO Core All Black Military Men’s Outdoor Sports Watch is a great, compact way to keep track of temperature and weather changes while hunting, camping, backpacking, and fishing.
 It’s even been used on deployments in harsh conditions, by firefighters, and other emergency personnel customers who have praised it with significant, positive feedback!

 For backpackers that are looking for a thermometer that can easily be worn or taken off and hung on their tent, or a nearby tree, this is a good solution.
 It’s also reported to last up to 6 years or more of regular use and abuse, and the battery seems to last a minimum average of at least 2 years.

 The SUUNTO watch is affordable and considered a “sweet spot” in pricing given its multi-function use, and “great look, fit, and feel.”
 It’s also been described as solid, yet not clunky, heavy, or cumbersome.
-The storm warning feature is effective, and G-Shock fans also appreciate the durability and functions of this watch, which also includes a barometer and altimeter.
+The storm warning feature is effective, and G-Shock fans also appreciate the durability and functions of this watch, which like most hiking watches, also includes a barometer and altimeter.

 Given the quality, functionality, reliability, and price paid along with a solid average of 5-10 years of life use, this is a great investment for camping, trekking, or backpacking needs requiring regular temperature gauging.